inmyth/mmm-java/README.md

 - [] compare orderbook sum with setting's sum
 - [x] (bug) no TaketGets in PreviousFields  .
 Create null checker to ignore such offer.
 - [x] ter in Txc sets isTesSuccess true because they have the same behavior.
+- [x] as ter behaves like tesSUCCESS then MaxLedger passed should refresh sequence, otherwise it will go into terPastSeq loop.
+- [] orderbook sum doesn't return the right sum

 ## NOTES
 RESPONSE